Q: Are there courses that I need to take in a particular sequence?

 Q: Under special circumstances, can I waive SPAN 377 and/or 378 or substitute another class?

-Generally, no. SPAN 377 and 378 are the core courses for the Spanish Teaching major and cannot be waived.
-The only exception to this policy is that for students who are minoring in teaching another foreign language, it may be possible to substitute the 377 methods class in that language for SPAN 377.
-Please contact the program coordinator for the Spanish Teaching major for more information.
+Generally, no. SPAN 377 and 378 are the core courses for the Spanish Teaching Major and cannot be waived.
+However, students minoring in teaching another foreign language may petition to substitute the 377 methods class in that language for SPAN 377.
+For more information, please contact Dr. Cherice Montgomery, the program coordinator of the Spanish Teaching Major.

 Q: I’ve already taken SPAN 376.
 Can I substitute it for 377 or 378?

-No. SPAN 376 is a different course with a different textbook and different content that is geared toward non-teaching majors.
-It does not address the public school teaching context that is addressed in 377 and 378.
+No. SPAN 376 is a different course with a different textbook and different content geared toward non-teaching majors.
+Unlike SPAN 377 and SPAN 378, it is not designed to prepare students for working in a public school teaching context.

 Q: Can I request a student teaching placement at a specific school?

-The student teaching application in mYlink allows you to specify whether you prefer to teach high school or middle/junior high school, as well as to list the five school districts in the BYU-Public School Partnership (Jordan, Alpine, Provo, Nebo, Wasatch) in order of preference.
-The department will do its best to accommodate your preferences, but it may not be possible to place you in the district or at the level of your first choice due to limitations in the number of placements available and competition from other universities in placing student teachers.
+No. You can state whether you prefer to teach high school or middle/junior high school when you submit your student teaching application in Educator Plus.
+There, you will also have the opportunity to rank the five school districts in the BYU-Public School Partnership (Jordan, Alpine, Provo, Nebo, Wasatch) in order of preference.
+The department will do its best to accommodate your preferences, but it may not be possible to place you in the school, district, or at the level you prefer due to limitations in the number of placements available and competition from other universities in placing student teachers.
+Students should NOT contact individual mentors or school administrators in an attempt to arrange their own placements.

-Q: What’s the difference between student teaching and an internship?
+Q: What’s the difference between students teaching and an internship?

-Student teaching (SPAN 476, 12 credits) is a full-time, semester-long placement in the classroom of a mentor teacher.
-Student teachers are expected to be at their school during contract hours, arriving at their school and leaving at the same times as their mentor teacher.
-Students are discouraged from taking other classes or working at another job while student teaching.
-Special scholarships are available to students during the semester they student teach (see http://hac.byu.edu/teacher-education-scholarship.html).
+SPAN 476: Secondary Spanish Student Teaching (12 credits) is a full-time, semester-long placement in the classroom of a mentor teacher.
+Student teachers are expected to be at their school during contract hours (which tend to fall between 7 a.m. and 4 p.m.).
+Students are strongly discouraged from taking other classes or working at another job while student teaching.
+To see the scholarships available to students during the semester they student teach, see http://hac.byu.edu/teacher-education-scholarship.html.

-In an internship (SPAN 496, 12 credits), a student intern is hired for a full year by a middle/junior high school or high school as a full-time teacher.
-Interns generally have their own classroom and are assigned an experienced teacher as a mentor.
-Interns are paid a salary equal to half that of a licenced teacher.
-Internships are relatively uncommon, as they are contingent on the needs of local schools.
+SPAN 496: Secondary Spanish Teaching Internship (12 credits) is a full-year internship during which a student intern is hired by a high school or middle/junior high school as a full-time teacher.
+Interns generally have their own classroom, are expected to independently fulfill all of the contract hours and responsibilities of a full-time classroom teacher, and are assigned an experienced teacher as a mentor with whom they can consult when they have questions or problems.
+Interns are paid a salary to half that of a licensed teacher.
+These internships are relatively uncommon, as they are contingent on the needs of local schools